anthobarbarich/paradisecity/content/practical.md

   - answer: >-
       We do not have ATM machines for paper money at Paradise City!
 BUT… we do have some special Paradise City ATM’s where you can charge your wristband with your card.
-One ATM is located at our campsite (Paradise Inn) and the others ATM’s are spread over the festival ground.
+One ATM is located at our campsite and the others ATM’s are spread over the festival ground.
     question: ARE THERE ATM'S AT PARADISE CITY?
   - answer: >-
       Yes you can!
 There will be a Paradise City ATM located at Paradise Inn, so